 How To Deal With A Partner With Anger Issues

-How to deal with a partner with anger issues can be exhausting and demoralising.
-While we have gotten pretty good at dealing with physical abuse as a society; we go to the police, seek counselling, or look for support groups, it is not always that easy to deal with verbal abuse.
+How to deal with a partner’s anger issues can be exhausting and demoralising.
+While we have gotten pretty good at dealing with physical abuse as a society—we go to the police, seek counselling, or look for support groups—it is not always easy to deal with verbal abuse.

 Although a partner with anger issues often engages in verbal abuse, it is still something of a taboo subject, and yet it’s just as devastating.
-After all, if you’re the victim of an abusive relationship, the damage is the same whether your partner hits you or shouts at you, whether they throw things at you or call you names.
+The harm is the same in an abusive relationship, whether your partner hits, yells, throws things, or insults you.
 This post sheds some light on this difficult topic.

 Verbal Abuse

-Verbal abuse can be harder to identify than physical abuse; after all, there are no bruises to point to as evidence when someone calls you names or belittles you.
-And because it can be so subtle and insidious, it can go on for years before the victim realises it.
+Verbal abuse is harder to spot than physical abuse, as there are no bruises to show when someone insults or belittles you.
+And because it can be subtle and insidious, it can go on for years before the victim realises it.

-Even though verbal abuse can cause as much damage as physical abuse, it is hard to know when a relationship is verbally abusive.
-The term “verbal abuse” applies to many different forms of behaviour.
+Even though verbal abuse can cause as much damage as physical abuse, it is difficult to know when a relationship is verbally abusive.
+The term “verbal abuse” applies to many different types of behaviour.

 Verbal abuse occurs when someone uses words and body language to criticise another person.
 It can range from yelling and name-calling to more subtle tactics like manipulation, threats, and refusal to be pleased.
 This abuse can even be indirect; sarcasm and passive-aggressiveness are examples of non-direct verbal abuse.